 If you are multiclassed, use the maximum burnout die of whichever caster class you have the most levels in.
 In the case of a tie, use the largest.

-Burnout consequences can come in many different forms, and—depending on your game—you may wish to customize the Burnout Consequences table to make burnout more severe or less punishing.
+Burnout consequences can come in many different forms.
+Depending on your game and campaign setting, you may wish to customize the Burnout Consequences table to make burnout more severe or less punishing.

-If your game features Stress, Survival Conditions, and Wear & Tear, consider the variant table below to put more focus on stress, equipment, and supplies—the bigger the spell, the bigger the damage inflicted.
+For example, if your game features Stress, Survival Conditions, and Wear & Tear, consider the variant table below to put a much larger focus on stress, equipment, and supplies—the more powerful the spell, the bigger the damage inflicted during burnout.